 “Convergence works on the principals of “follow your bliss,” acceptance and caring for the other, self responsibility, and collective creation.
 Some people do nothing — some everything (although there is an expectation that you will offer something at some stage, if you can).
 The magic happens when people offer unexpected talents (such as leading the Convergence choir, setting up a “No Thing” space, divining your Mayan birth sign, offering a sound healing workshop, creating a group for pre-teenage boys, showing the cooks a new dish, etc).”

-“We offer a space for humanity’s best – for people to give it a go, try it out, give their best shot, so what they’ve always wanted to do – sunbathe nude, play in the mud, construct a sacred space, scream in the forest, try a unicycle, massage a stranger, sing in front of 300 people, manage an event… as boundless and creative as humanity can be in an accepting environment.”
+“We offer a space for humanity’s best — for people to give it a go, try it out, give their best shot, do what they’ve always wanted to do — sunbathe nude, play in the mud, construct a sacred space, scream in the forest, try a unicycle, massage a stranger, sing in front of lots of people, manage an event… as boundless and creative as humanity can be in an accepting environment.”

 “I think the acceptance that everyone is part of the whole, whether they ‘do’ nothing or everything, is a vital part for me.
 We are all equals no matter how much, or how little, we contribute.”